kriswrites/bible/[ # ] Debates/keeping_the_law.md

 Who commits sin? -> according to James 4:17, If you do wrong while knowing it is wrong you are comitting sin

 What does it mean to keep the law perfectly? -> To follow all the laws conciously, and to repent when you find out something is sin

+**Additional Points**

+1 John 3:9 - If you are born of God you will do no sin

+Romans 2:13 - Hearers of the law are not just, but those that keep the law

 **Counter Points**